 Here is the solution: Replace the standard autoscaler with Karpenter.
 Karpenter is an open-source tool built by AWS that bypasses ASGs entirely.
 It acts like a Just-In-Time inventory system for your compute.

-Real-World Impact: Switching to Karpenter often results in a 15-20% reduction in compute costs purely through better "Tetris-ing" of pods onto nodes.
-Plus, it provisions new nodes in seconds, not minutes, making your application more responsive to traffic spikes.
+Real-World Impact: Switching to Karpenter often reduces compute waste through better bin packing of pods onto nodes.
+It also provisions new nodes in seconds rather than minutes, which makes the platform more responsive to traffic spikes.responsive to traffic spikes.

 Most business owners don't realize that moving data costs money.
 In AWS, transferring data between two Availability Zones (e.g., from us-east-1a to us-east-1b) costs $0.01 per GB in each direction.